nasa/atd2-fuser/README.md

 ## Notices
 ---
-Copyright © 2020 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
+Copyright ï¿½ 2020 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
 All Rights Reserved.

 ## Disclaimers